JohanRestrepo19/quake-data/README.md

 # Quake Data System

-This project consist in fetching data from an external source [USGS](https://www.usgs.gov/programs/earthquake-hazards) which exposes a public API to get recent earthquake information.
+This project consists in fetching data from an external source [USGS](https://www.usgs.gov/programs/earthquake-hazards) which exposes a public API to get recent earthquake information.
 So through a Rake task we synchronize our database with the earthquake activity of the last 30 days and then expose two endpoints to be used in the client/frontend.
 The backend was built using a ruby gem called JSONAPI::Resources in order to be compliant with the JSON API standard.

 ## Stack